sosedoff/goodreads/README.md

 ## Installation

-Your can install this library via rubygems:
+You can install this library via rubygems:

 ```
 gem install goodreads